 - Easiest Option

-Wireless AC, also great for a small apartment to small house but lacks advanced features and USB 3.0 Port.
+Wireless AC, also great for a normal sized apartment to normal house, but lacks advanced features and USB 3.0 Port.
 Single device, less wires but I prefer 2 separate devices as mentioned above.
 Great coverage, limited options but still good for non power users who just want the easiest option for a normal sized living situation.

 Unfortunately in almost all cases you MUST buy a new modem.
 Do not buy a used modem because often times they are on a closed account in another state and you do not have permission to add them to your own.
 It’s silly but I know how much trouble those agents have when the modem has previously been provisioned on an existing account.
 List of supported modems.
 Note all modems we listed are supported.